user-sbd/dev/notes/lyrics/lucki.md

-drownin in the luxury drownin in the style they know we the ones who stack smokin on them runtz they know we the ones who came from nothin frontin bout the stunts this life of sin i wonder if its ever gonna blunt the constant ache the feelin that youre always up against
+drownin in the luxury drownin in the style they know we the ones who stack smokin on them runtz they know we the ones who came from nothin frontin bout the stunts this life of sin i wonder why i feel so blunt the constant ache the feelin that youre always up against

 they see the money the cars the clothes they think im livin large